How to Get an EIN for an LLC: Everything You Need to Know

 If you sell your business, the new owners must obtain their own EIN from the IRS instead of using yours.

 There are a few ways of getting your EIN from the IRS.
 The easiest method is to apply online.
 Your information is validated right away, issuing your EIN immediately.

 Some business owners choose to apply for an EIN over the phone or via mail or fax.
 If you call the IRS for your EIN, you will receive the number by the end of the call.
 The fax or mail methods will take longer and require you to complete Form SS-4, which you will need to print from the IRS website.

 When faxing the form, include your own fax number.
 The IRS will issue a return fax with your EIN within four days.
 Snail mail takes longer, so it's difficult to predict when you will receive your EIN.

 In some cases, you may want to consult a lawyer to help you complete the forms required to establish your LLC and get your EIN.
 Doing so ensures you won't miss any crucial steps along the way.

 What if I Misplace My EIN?

 Misplacing your EIN is easily rectified by calling the IRS's telephone assistance line Monday through Friday during regular business hours.
 Once the IRS verifies that you are the LLC's responsible party, it will provide you with the EIN over the phone.
 Remember, your LLC needs this federal tax ID number for business reasons, such as hiring employees or opening a business bank account, so keep your EIN safe.

 If you need help with how to get an EIN for an LLC, post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.